dotnet/Comet/README.md

 ```

-## What platforms are being targeted?
+## What platforms are supported?

+Comet is developped on top of .Net MAUI handlers, providing its own implementation for interfaces such as `Microsoft.Maui.IButton` and other controls.
+Any platform supported by .Net MAUI can be targeted:

+* Windows
+* Android
 * iOS
-* Android
-* UWP
-* WPF
-* Mac OS
+* macOS
-* Xamarin.Forms - all Forms targets: Linux, macOS, Tizen, WPF, and of course Android, iOS, UWP.
 * Blazor

+Non-MAUI application models, such as UWP or WPF, aren't supported.

 # Disclaimer